delton137/delton137.github.io/_posts/2020-01-23-git-central-repository-workflow.md

 `git --bare init --shared`

 **Notes**: The “.git” extension on the folder name is a useful convention.
 The `--bare` option creates a “bare” folder which is equivalent to the .git folder you may be familiar with.
 In such a repository, the source files are in a compressed form and not directly visible.
 You should never try to put source files directly into such a folder.
 The `--shared` option lets git know that all files in this directory should be shared among the “git" group.
-If you are not in the git group you can add your username with `sudo usermod -a -G git myusername`.
+If the git group doesn't yet exist, you can create it with `sudo groupadd git`.
+If you are not in the git group you can add your username with `sudo usermod -a -G git <myusername>`.

 ## Cloning a repo from the remote server